 Young children, for example, probably think about princesses, like Cinderella, when they hear the word royalty.
-Others might immediately think of the British royal family, like Princess Diana, or American women who became real-life princesses, like Princess Grace of Monaco.
+Others might immediately think of the British royal family, like Prince William, or American women who became real-life princesses, like Princess Grace of Monaco.

 Over time, a king would die, and his heirs would succeed him, usually according to the rules of inheritance of money and property.
 Other nobles would pass on their titles and positions to their heirs in a similar way.